Drugs, Alcohol, and Libido: How Do Drugs And Alcohol Affect Your Sex Life?

-For all of the pop-culture depictions of people getting obliterated and hopping into bed (or couch, or floor or partially rotted out 1985 Pontiac Trans Am) with anyone they see, there’s little discussion of what can, and often does, happen when the lights go out.
-Chronic abuse of illicit drugs and alcohol can affect your sex life and relationships in ways you may not realize, and definitely don’t want to find out.
+For all of the pop-culture depictions of people getting obliterated and hopping into bed (or couch, or floor, or partially rotted out 1985 Pontiac Trans Am) with anyone they see, there’s little discussion of what can and often does happen when the lights go out.
+Chronic abuse of illicit drugs and alcohol can affect your sex life and relationships in ways you may not realize and don’t want to find out.

 When you take someone home from the bar or hook up at a party after you’ve both had a few, don’t be surprised if that’s where it ends.
-While alcohol may increase testosterone levels in both men and women to boost sexual arousal, it can actually interfere with genital response and inhibit your ability to perform.
-The impact of alcohol abuse on sex life generally only gets worse over time, leading to chronic issues like erectile and orgasm dysfunction, decreased blood flow to the penis in males and vaginal dryness in women.
-Data suggests that erectile dysfunction is common in alcoholic males.
+While alcohol use may interfere with a genital response and inhibit your ability to perform, it does not uniformly increase testosterone levels in both men and women to boost sexual arousal.
+People often ask, “Does alcohol make a man last longer in bed?”

-The Party (is Over) Drug: Effects of Cocaine on Your Sex Life
+The Party (Is Over) Drug: Effects Of Cocaine On Your Sex Life

 How Do Opioids Affect Your Sex Life?